redis/redis-doc/topics/sentinel-spec.md

 ===

 As you can see for a Sentinel to become a leader the majority is not strictly required.
-An user can force the majority to be needed just setting the master quorum to, for instance, the value of 5 if there are a total of 9 sentinels.
+A user can force the majority to be needed just setting the master quorum to, for instance, the value of 5 if there are a total of 9 sentinels.

 However it is also possible to set the quorum to the value of 2 with 9